Santorini santorini village guide - photo by Mike Kw

 Oia — The Famous One

-Oia was Santorini’s first commercial port and home to one of the Aegean’s most powerful naval forces — at its 19th-century peak, local ship captains owned 130 vessels that traded across the Black Sea and Mediterranean.
-The wealth shows: the lanes here are paved with marble rather than volcanic stone, brought by ship owners who could afford different materials.
-The famous blue domes, the captains’ mansions (kapetanospita) with caldera-view verandas, and the cave houses (hyposkafa) carved into the cliff face together create an architectural landscape that defines the Santorini image worldwide.
+Oia was Santorini’s first commercial port and home to one of the Aegean’s most powerful naval forces — at its 19th-century peak, local ship captains owned 130 vessels trading across the Black Sea and Mediterranean.
+The wealth is obvious the moment you look down at your feet.
+The lanes here are paved with marble, not volcanic stone, brought in by ship owners who could afford better.
+The famous blue domes, the captains’ mansions (kapetanospita) with their caldera-view verandas, the cave houses (hyposkafa) carved straight into the cliff — together they’ve created the architectural image that defines Santorini worldwide.

-Today, Oia is Santorini’s most photographed village and justifiably famous for its sunset.
-The small sheltered harbour at Ammoudi Bay, reached by 214 steps, has three excellent fish tavernas.
-Best time to visit: Before 8am or after 8pm — between these hours the village is very crowded in summer.
+Today, Oia is the island’s most photographed village, and the sunset reputation is completely justified.
+The small sheltered harbour at Ammoudi Bay sits at the bottom of 214 steps and has three fish tavernas that are genuinely excellent.
+Best time to visit: Before 8am or after 8pm — between those hours in summer, the village is a slow-moving wall of people and selfie sticks.

 Fira — The Capital

-Fira became the island’s capital by general agreement after the 1956 earthquake severely damaged Imerovigli, the old capital.
-Today it’s the island’s transport hub and most complete service centre: banks, pharmacies, supermarkets, the KTEL bus station, the cable car to the old port, and two of Santorini’s most important museums (Museum of Prehistoric Thera, Archaeological Museum).
+Fira became the island’s capital by general agreement after the 1956 earthquake badly damaged Imerovigli, the previous capital.
+It’s not the prettiest village on the caldera rim, but it’s the one that actually functions like a town.
+Banks, pharmacies, supermarkets, the KTEL bus station, the cable car to the old port, and two of Santorini’s most important museums — the Museum of Prehistoric Thera and the Archaeological Museum — are all here.

-The caldera views from Fira’s edge are magnificent — nearly as dramatic as Oia’s — and the nightlife is the island’s best, with bars on the caldera rim and clubs that run until 6am.
-The Orthodox Cathedral of Ypapanti (1827) and Catholic Cathedral of Saint John the Baptist (1823) stand near each other in the town centre.
+The caldera views from Fira’s edge are magnificent, nearly as dramatic as Oia’s, and the nightlife is the best on the island, with bars right on the caldera rim and clubs running until 6am.
+The Orthodox Cathedral of Ypapanti (1827) and Catholic Cathedral of Saint John the Baptist (1823) stand close to each other near the town centre — easy to miss if you’re only following the crowd toward the view.
 Best for: Accommodation with island-wide access, nightlife, museum visits, and practical needs.

 Imerovigli — The Balcony of Santorini

-The name combines “Imera” (day) and “Vigla” (from Latin “vigilare” — to watch): this was the island’s daytime watchtower.
-The village sits at the highest point of the inhabited caldera rim, giving broader, arguably superior views to Oia’s — the full arc of the caldera is visible to both north and south simultaneously.
+The name tells you everything — “Imera” (day) combined with “Vigla” (from the Latin “vigilare,” to watch).
+This was the island’s daytime lookout post, and it sits at the highest point of the inhabited caldera rim.
+The view here is arguably better than Oia’s.
+You can see the full arc of the caldera in both directions simultaneously — north and south at once.

-The medieval Skaros kasteli, which served as the main administrative centre of Venetian-era Santorini, was completely destroyed in the 1956 earthquake.
-Its ruins, accessible via a 30-minute hike, sit on a dramatic volcanic promontory almost always deserted.
-Best for: Honeymooners, photography, and those who want Oia’s atmosphere without the crowds.
-Often priced slightly lower than equivalent caldera hotels in Oia.
+The medieval Skaros kasteli served as the main administrative centre of Venetian-era Santorini until the 1956 earthquake destroyed it completely.
+The ruins are accessible via a 30-minute hike out onto a dramatic volcanic promontory, and on most days you’ll have the place almost entirely to yourself.
+Best for: Honeymooners, photography, and anyone who wants Oia’s atmosphere without the crowds.
+Equivalent caldera hotels here often come in cheaper than in Oia.

 Firostefani — The Postcard Village

-The first photograph ever to appear on a Santorini postcard was taken here — the classic composition of a blue dome with the volcano behind it.
-A 10-minute walk from Fira, Firostefani is quieter, less tourist-dense, and has some of the island’s best caldera views at more accessible prices.
-The caldera path between Fira and Firostefani is an easy walk with extraordinary views.
+The first photograph ever to appear on a Santorini postcard was taken here — that classic shot of a blue dome with the volcano sitting behind it.
+Firostefani is a 10-minute walk from Fira along a caldera path with extraordinary views the whole way.
+It’s quieter, less tourist-dense, and has some of the island’s best caldera views at prices that are noticeably more accessible.
+Honestly, if you’re staying on the caldera rim on a budget, this is where to look first.

 Pyrgos — The Medieval Fortress Village

-The square in front of the castle entrance, once reserved for the village aristocrats, now has a war memorial and small cafes.
-49 churches and chapels serve the village and surrounding area.
-The Good Friday tradition — fires lit in tin lamps throughout the entire village — is Santorini’s most atmospheric Easter celebration.
+The square in front of the castle entrance, once reserved strictly for village aristocrats, now has a war memorial and small cafes.
+Forty-nine churches and chapels serve the village and surrounding area.
+The Good Friday celebration here — tin lamps lit throughout the entire village — is the most atmospheric Easter event on the island.
 Best for: Architecture, history, and hilltop views with far fewer tourists than Oia.

 Megalochori — The Quiet One

 Despite its name meaning “big village,” Megalochori is actually Santorini’s smallest village.
-Genuinely quiet even in summer, with a traditional square ideal for lunch.
-The standout feature: “Kardia” (the Heart) — a natural heart-shaped opening in the caldera cliff through which you can see the volcano directly.
-Unique on the island and almost completely unknown to most visitors.
+Genuinely quiet even in the height of summer, with a traditional square that’s good for a long, unhurried lunch.
+The one thing that makes it completely unique: “Kardia” — the Heart — a natural heart-shaped opening in the caldera cliff through which you can see the volcano directly.
+It’s unlike anything else on the island, and most visitors never find it.

 Emporio — The Real Santorini